vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 └── ...more...
 ```

+`$ invoke config` <!-- .element: class="fragment" -->

 Note:
-- All we need to make the Neovim lsp client connect to `clangd`, the C++
+- So all we need to make the Neovim lsp client connect to `clangd` C++ language
-  language server, is to have a complation database present in the root of
+  server, is to have that complation database present in the root of our
-  my project.
+  project.
+- I do that by having my `invoke config` command create such a symlink.
-- So all I did here was run `invoke config`, and it did a CMake configure for
+- And all I did here was run `invoke config`, and it did a CMake configure,
-  me, and then it created a symlink to the `compile_commands.json` in the build
+  then it created this symlink, and that made Neovim connect to clangd.
-  directory.

 <!-- next slide -->